Graduate Program Frequently Asked Questions (FAQ's)

 Q. I misplaced my program of study.
 Can I have another copy?

 - A. A copy of your program of study is in your file in the Curriculum Lab.
-You may request another hard copy by contacting Mrs. Sue Shaw at sshaw@eastern or for an e-mailed copy contact Adele Ressler (firstname.lastname@example.org).
-You can also get your Degree Audit on line from Eastern Enet accessible from Eastern Homepage (http://www.eastern.edu/) with your email ID and password.
+For an emailed copy, contact Kate Ralg at firstname.lastname@example.org.
+You can also get your Degree Audit on line from MyEastern accessible by clicking faculty/student on the Eastern Homepage (http://www.eastern.edu/), and then MyEastern and use your email ID and password.

 Your question is not answered here?

-- A. If you have questions about PA certification that were not answered on Eastern’s Website go to: www.pde.state.pa.us or call 717-787-3356.
+- A. If you have questions about PA certification that were not answered on Eastern’s Website go to: www.pde.state.pa.us or www.education.state.pa.us or call 717-787-3356.